ma16/rpio/cc/Console/Device/Mcp3008/README.md

 N - the number of consecutive samples to take
 SOURCE - the MCP3008-channel to sample (0..15)
 ```
-Note: The peripheral SPI0 controller has to be set up beforehand (see example below).
+Note: The SPI0 controller has to be set up beforehand (see example below).

 SPI0 deals with a multiple of 8-bit octets.
 If monitoring is enabled then 4 octets are transferred.
 Otherwise only 3 octets.
 An error code is provided if something went wrong.
 The error codes are:
 - Bit:0 - Set if the leading 7 (DOUT/MISO) digits are not 1111:110 (Binary).